Sparse hierarchical interaction learning with epigraphical projection: Experiments

 \subsection{Application to HIV Data}

-In this section, we apply the proposed algorithms to HIV dataset on the susceptibility of the HIV-1 virus to six nucleoside reverse transcriptase inhibitors (NRTIs).
-This dataset\footnote{It can be downloaded from https://hivdb.stanford.edu/pages/ published\_analysis/genophenoPNAS2006/} is collected by \cite{Rhee14112006} and it is used to model HIV-1 susceptibility to the drugs because HIV-1 virus can become resistant through genome mutations for different subjects.
-In the dataset, there are 639 subjects and 240 genomic locations.
-For each observation, the mutation status at each genomic location is recorded and also give six drugs (log) susceptibility responses.
+In this section, we apply the proposed algorithms to drug analysis: HIV dataset on the susceptibility of the HIV-1 virus to six nucleoside reverse transcriptase inhibitors (NRTIs).
+This dataset\footnote{It can be downloaded from https://hivdb.stanford.edu/pages/published\_analysis/genophenoPNAS2006/} was collected by \cite{Rhee14112006} and it was used to model HIV-1 susceptibility to the drugs because HIV-1 virus can become resistant through genome mutations for different subjects.
+In the dataset, there are 639 subjects and 240 gene locations.
+For each observation, the mutation status at each gene location is recorded and also give six drugs (log) susceptibility responses.
 In this work, we focus on the prediction model for 3TC drug.

+{The dataset is randomly split into two half sets for training and test, respectively as adopted by \cite{Bien2013,Haris2014}.
+The trade-off parameter $\lambda$ is selected similarly by hold-out validation method.
+The performance are measured by the average MSE with the associating variance over 5 random splits on the test set for ``Weak-PD-$\ell_\infty$'', ``Strong-PD-$\ell_\infty$'', ``Weak-PD-$\ell_1$'', ``Strong-PD-$\ell_1$'', ``Weak-FISTA-$\ell_\infty$'' and ``Strong-ADMM-$\ell_1$''.}